Freshman Seminars, Fall 2014

 This Freshman Seminar will deal with intuitive and recreational aspects of geometry, without the complex calculations or intricate proving of theorems from axioms so typical of mathematics courses.
 The seminar is intended for students interested in shapes, designs, and patterns, and no background in mathematics, science, or engineering is assumed or required.
 Students who enroll will be expected to attend regularly, and participate in course activities.

 Solomon W. Golomb spent six and a half years at the Caltech Jet Propulsion Laboratory, where he conducted and supervised research in Space Communications, before joining the USC faculty full-time in Spring 1963.
 He is a professor of Electrical Engineering and Mathematics, and holds the title of Distinguished University Professor.
 He is an elected member of both the National Academy of Sciences and the National Academy of Engineering.
-At USC he served as President of the Faculty Senate and as Vice Provost for Research.
+At USC, he served as President of the Faculty Senate and as Vice Provost for Research.

 In addition to some 200 technical journal articles on mathematics, engineering, and related topics, one of his four books currently in print is Polyominoes, subtitled, Puzzles, Patterns, Problems, and Packings.
 He has had a lifelong interest in games and puzzles, and has written regular puzzle columns for a number of newspapers and magazines.
+In February 2013, he received the National Medal of Science from President Obama.

 Science, Technology and Society